 There are a number of known constraints or considerations for the site that will have an impact on what can or cannot be there.
 These include: Scheduled monuments Planning use remain The area proposed is the former leisure centre building site only. • The site's western boundary is next to the Winchester Conservation Area.
-Potential new uses for development under the emerging local plan are: • Class F.1: Education, museums, libraries, public halls, places of worship, law courts. • Class E(d): Indoor sport and recreation.
-1902 Indenture KEY • In 1902, the then Mayor and council purchased the land at River Park.
-The indenture states that the land is for use as a park and Flood Risk recreation ground.
-It allows for buildings on the land which will benefit the public.
-The only part for consideration now is the former CONSIDERATIONS The site is in Flood Zone 3 (high risk) due to its proximity to the River Itchen. leisure centre site.
-A Flood Risk Assessment (FRA) is required to show the development will be safe and not • Under the indenture, residential development (homes) is not increase flood risk.
-PLANNING USE permitted FLOOD RISK Key requirements to manage flood risk: • Avoid building in the most flood-prone areas.
+Potential new uses for development under the emerging local plan are: • Any development must respect the site's historic and conservation significance. • Class F.1: Education, museums, libraries, public halls, places of worship, law courts. • Class E(d): Indoor sport and recreation.
+1902 Indenture KEY • In 1902, the then District Council for Winchester purchased the land at Flood Risk CONSIDERATIONS The site is in Flood Zone 3 (high risk) due to its proximity to the River Itchen. consideration now is the former leisure centre site.
+A Flood Risk Assessment (FRA) is required to show the development will be safe and not • Under the indenture, residential development (homes) is not permitted. increase flood risk.
+PLANNING USE FLOOD RISK Key requirements to manage flood risk: • Avoid building in the most flood-prone areas.
 VIEWS Access • Keep an 8m buffer next to rivers.
 1902 INDENTURE It's unlikely consent would be given for any development within 8m of a river.
 SCHEDULED MONUMENTS • There is good walking and cycling access to the site • • • • New buildings should not increase the site's footprint and should be flood-resistant.
 ACCESS • Vehicle access is via Gordon Road, a residential street off North Walls • Ways to manage water sustainably such as green roofs, rainwater harvesting and soft (one-way system).
 ADJACENT USES landscaping are encouraged. • A site investigation is needed to assess groundwater and potential impacts.
 A LONG LEASE BASIS, • The site is also in a reservoir breach risk area, which must be considered in the design.
 MUST BE FINANCIALLY VIABLE Adjacent uses • The outdoor skate park and provision of indoor bowling will be protected • Any redevelopment must consider and respect these existing uses.
 Views The site is adjacent to the South Downs National Park (SDNP).
-Financial viability There are important views into, out of and within the site, including: • Views towards the South Downs National Park. sustainable long-term. • Views of Winchester Cathedral.
+Financial viability There are important views into, out of and within the site, including: • Views towards the South Downs National Park. sustainable long-term. • Views of Winchester Cathedral. • Investment will be on a long-lease basis.
+It does not include the freehold.
 These views are key considerations for any future redevelopment plans.